-The spot suffered a Type I road failure: In-sloped grades collected water flow and ran down the ditch to where it kicked out due to accumulated sediment.
-It then ran down the surface away from the ditch, hit the corner (above), kept going, and just took the cake.
+Here, the road suffered a Type I road failure: In-sloped grades collected water flow and ran down the ditch to where it kicked out due to accumulated sediment.
+Then it ran across the surface away from the ditch, hit the corner (above), kept going, and just took the cake.

-It may be hard to see here, but the slope failed and slipped away.
-Why?
-Well, it was simply piled there when Charley McKiernan went by and blasted out the rock to make the road.
+why?
+Well, said cake was simply piled there when Charley McKlernan blasted out the rock to make the road.
 The surface was never benched nor the fill compacted.
 When the ditch across the road filled and the water came across, it took its fill.
 Unfortunately, despite my offer to reseed it with native grass for free, the County chose to hydro-seed it with Italian rye and soft chess; i.e., the usual.
 You do what you can, not what you can't.
+It is just as true for the County as it is for me.